 Execute the following procedures to de-install Oracle Database 10g RAC software.
-First deinstall the Oracle database software, then deinstall the Cluster Ready Services (CRS) software as described in the following sections:
+On both UNIX- and Windows-based systems, you must first de-install the Oracle database software and then de-install the Cluster Ready Services (CRS) software.
+These procedures are described in the following sections: